Baked Cheese Grits

 - 1 1/4 cups quick-cooking grits

-- 8 ounces sharp Cheddar cheese, grated (2 cups)
+- 8 ounces sharp cheddar cheese, shredded (about 2 cups)

 - 1/4 teaspoon freshly ground black pepper